-Finite difference approximations of $\mathcal{O}(h)$ are not popular due to reasons that will be explained shortly.
+Finite difference approximations of $\mathcal{O}(h)$ are not popular, for reasons to be explained shortly.
 The common practice is to use expressions of $\mathcal{O}(h^2)$.
 To obtain noncentral difference formulas of this order, we have to retain more terms in the Taylor series.
-As an illustration, we will derive the expression for f'(x).
+As an illustration, we derive the expression for f'(x).
 We start with Eqs. (a) and (c), which are